vivek-nexus/google-meet-slack-integration/README.md

 ### Slack status is not updating
 1. Check if you have actually pasted the Slack API key.
 Generate and paste again, if in doubt.
+2. Try a different emoji.
-2. Check status emoji format. `smile` will work whereas `:smile:` or `:smile` or `:P` will not work.
-To prevent confusion, copy paste the emoji directly from a slack chat and remove the colons before and after.
+3. Check status emoji format, if you are using a custom slack emoji. `:smile:` will work whereas `:smile` or `smile:` will not work.
+To prevent confusion, copy paste the emoji directly from a slack chat.
-3. The custom emoji used is not available in your slack workspace.
+4. The custom emoji used is not available in your slack workspace.
 Use only those emojis that are available in your slack workspace.

 ### Extension does not work sometimes
 Refreshing the meeting page should bring the extension back.

 ### I want to uninstall this extension and slack app
+1. Unistall slack app first, by using the **Revoke Slack API key** available within the extension.
-1. Right click on the extension icon and remove the extension.
+2. Right click on the extension icon and remove the extension.
-2. When you installed the slack app, you would have recieved an email from slack.
-Link to uninstall the slack app is present in that email.
-You can also visit https://app.slack.com/apps-manage, find GMeet-Slack and revoke/remove the app from the configuration tab.

 # Privacy policy